 Students identify and respond appropriately to a variety of rhetorical situations.
 Students review and practice identifying and correcting sentence-level issues in grammar, punctuation, spelling, and mechanics, learning to approach writing as a process that includes prewriting, drafting, revising and careful proofreading.
 Students draft effective paragraphs and short essays that possess clarity, unity and coherence.
-This preparatory course introduces the conventions and skills of college-level writing Prerequisite: LA 090 or see advisor for placement score approval.
+This preparatory course introduces the conventions and skills of college-level writing.